 The Pulacayo Project comprises 7 concessions covering an area of approximately 3,550 hectares of contiguous mining concessions centered on the historical Pulacayo mine and town site.
 The Environmental Impact Assessment for the Pulacayo Project was approved by the Ministry of Environment and Water of Bolivia in October 2013.
 The approval of the Environmental Impact Assessment allows for mine and concentrator construction with a targeted production rate of up to 560tpd at the Pulacayo Project.
+The Pulacayo Project is fully permitted with secured social licenses for mining and processing.

 On acquisition of the project, the Company implemented its fast-track development schedule of the project.
-During 2015 through Q1 2016, activities by the Company on the Pulacayo Project included exploration, completion of resource estimates, progress to resolve legacy financial obligations, hiring key personnel, and relinquishment of concessions
+During 2015 through Q2 2016, activities by the Company on the Pulacayo Project included exploration, completion of resource estimates, progress to resolve legacy financial obligations, hiring key personnel, and relinquishment of concessions